 Fight 'Em Right

 The best light-tackle anglers are masters at establishing a fighting rhythm that quickly exhausts their quarry.
 When the fish suddenly charges off, these pros react by immediately relieving pressure.
 When the run ends, they reapply the pressure and steadily regain line.
 The object is to let the fish wear itself out, not bully it.
 This tactic also works when using heavy tackle in conjunction with small, light-wire hooks that can straighten or tear out under heavy pressure, or when fighting fish with soft mouths.
-Although extra elbow grease will be required at times to keep a fish away from structure,
+Although extra elbow grease will be required at times to keep a fish away from structure, the main objective is to establish a smooth give-and-take rhythm that will ultimately tire the fish.

 Maintaining your fighting rhythm during the battle's final stage is of utmost importance.
 When lulled by a steady pace, a tired fish can be led to the boat quite easily.
 However, should the rhythm be altered by someone grabbing the leader or the angler applying additional pressure, the fish will often react by thrashing violently, charging off or jumping.
 It's at this stage that anglers and fish often part ways.